sergiocollado/potpourri/notes_on_system_architectures_and_design_patterns.md

 ## Adapter pattern

-This pattern is basically a wrapper (the adapter), that updates a data o protocols structure (the adaptee), so a previous system, or library or interface, so the target system, can work with an updraged version of that previous adaptee.
+This pattern is basically a wrapper (the adapter), that updates a data o protocols structure (the adaptee), so a previous system, or library or interface, so the target system, can work with an upgraded version of the interface (the desired interface), while under the hood, the old interface (the adaptee), is used by means of the whapper (the addapter), using the adapted patten (the adapter or whapper).